 Identify Local leaders: Try to do location wise researches.
 A particular company might not be available in other areas but might provide excellent customer service in your area.
 Another company might be just the opposite.
 They might be national level best sellers like Frontpoint Security, ADT, CPI and TYCO Integrated Security, but may not have any service centers in your area.
 Therefore, do not make the mistake of not checking out who’s the local boss.

 Have personal meetings: Security systems are not like buying any other products.
 Simple phone discussion wouldn’t be enough.
 Once you shortlist a few companies, have meetings with all of them and ask them to forecast what type of security you would require at your home or office.
 A face to face meeting will give you an excellent idea of their professionalism.

 Rely on word of mouth: Try to ask your close friends or relatives about their experiences.
 Manipulating online reviews is a possibility.
+Here’s a good source for Frontpoint security reviews.
 Moreover, nothing would be as reliable as your best friend’s advice.
 So do some offline research as well.

 Look for warranties: The best companies always offer warranties with full replacement in case of any mishaps.
 Have a solid warranty shows the trust they have for their product.
 Always go for such products instead of products with flashy features but no guarantee.

 Company Certification: Qualified dealers have certification from renowned sources.
 Hiring a certified home security professional typically means you are working with a reputable company.
 Try to do business with these enterprises.